henkbirkholz/ietf-scosi/draft-ietf-scosi.md

 SWID tags have several applications; including but not limited to:

-* Software Inventory Management, a part of the Software Asset Management (SAM) process {{SAM}} , which requires an accurate list of discernible deployed software instances.
+* Software Inventory Management, a part of the Software Asset Management (SAM) process {{SAM}}, which requires an accurate list of discernible deployed software instances.

 * Vulnerability Assessment, which requires a semantic link between standardized vulnerability descriptions and IT-assets.